rafael2051/2D-Game/README.md

 # 2D Game

 This is my first 2D game.
-I'm currently learning hot to
+I'm currently learning how to
 develop games in C++ using the SDL library.
 This was made
 with sublime-text.
 To run the game, open bin/Debug directory
 inside the folder of the game, and open main.exe.
 There is